SimiaCryptus/intellij-aicoder/docs/prompt_documentation.md

 #### Summary

-The `WebDevAction` system is a sophisticated tool that leverages AI to assist in various aspects of web development, from planning and architecture to coding and code review.
+The `WebDevelopmentAssistantAction` system is a sophisticated tool that leverages AI to assist in various aspects of web development, from planning and architecture to coding and code review.
 By defining specific roles for AI-driven agents and configuring them with detailed prompts, the system can generate accurate and useful responses to facilitate the web development process.

 # markdown\MarkdownImplementActionGroup.kt